balena-io-experimental/ssh-key-insert/README.md

 You can either add those structures to the `config.json` before you provision a device, or modify that file of an existing device.
-This repository presents tooling for doing the latter option in a safe, and parallel manner.
+This repository presents tooling for doing the latter option in a safe, and parallel manner, using the balena CLI to connect to devices and run an updater script on them.

 ### Requirements

-* [balena-cli](https://github.com/balena-io/balena-cli/) version above v9.15.0 installed
+* [balena CLI](https://github.com/balena-io/balena-cli/) version above v9.15.0 installed
+  (so that the `--noninteractive` option is available in `balena ssh`)
 * Linux operating system

 ### Usage